Read the notice in PDF format

 We use automated decisions, for example, to approve loans and credit cards, to prevent and detect money laundering and to prevent and detect fraud.
 Automated decision-making helps us make sure that our decisions are quick, fair, efficient and correct, based on what we know.

-In relation to loans and credit cards, we consider information about your income, your expenses and how well you have kept up on payments in the past.
-This will be used to determine the amount we can lend you.
 In relation to the prevention and detection of money laundering, we perform identity and address checks against public registers and sanctions checks.

 In relation to fraud prevention and protection, we do our best to protect you and your account against criminal or fraudulent activity by monitoring your transactions (payments to and from your account) to identify unusual transactions (for example payments you would not normally make or that are made at an unusual time or location).
 This may stop us from executing a payment that is likely to be fraudulent.